kinnara-digital-studio/kecak-workflow/docs/PluginsList_RoleManagement.md

 The following is an example of data filling with Object Type in the form of Menu / Section:
 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/roleManagement1.png" alt="roleManagement1" />
-in Object Type Menu / Section does not have to input Object Name.
+In Object Type Menu / Section does not have to input Object Name.

 The following is an example of data filling with Object Type in the form of Field:
 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/roleManagement2.png" alt="roleManagement2" />
-in Object Type Field must input Object Name (not mandatory)
+In Object Type Field must input Object Name (not mandatory)

 The following is an example of data filling with Object Type in the form of Action:
 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/roleManagement3.png" alt="roleManagement3" />
-in Object Type Field must input Object Name (not mandatory)
+In Object Type Field must input Object Name (not mandatory)

 The data has been stored, then the data display is as follows (red marked):